Hamburger Hill

 The total runtime of Hamburger Hill is 110 minutes (1h 50m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.6/10, and global collection metrics, Hamburger Hill stands as a successful venture for the creators.
-It remains an essential piece of the 1987 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.6/10, and global performance metrics, Hamburger Hill is classified as a HIT.
+It remains an essential part of the 1987 cinematic calendar.

 Frequently Asked Questions